Xim-ya/bounce_tapper/README.md

 ## 4. Interaction with parent/child ZoomTapper widgets

 There may be cases where you need to apply another ZoomTapper to a child widget within a parent ZoomTapper.
 In such scenarios, separate touch events are triggered when the child widget is touched and when the parent widget (excluding the child) is touched.
-Shrink / Grow animations are applied only to the child when it is touched, while the entire parent (including the child) will shrink/grow when the parent is touched.
+Shrink/Grow animations are applied only to the child when it is touched, while the entire parent (including the child) will shrink/grow when the parent is touched.

 <p align="center"><img src="https://velog.velcdn.com/images/ximya_hf/post/ca879456-5a73-47ad-b1d1-a16d0d6d1c81/image.png"/></p>